Irish Wolfhound: A Medieval Favorite in Modern TimesReading Time: 5 minutes

 Adopt, Don’t Shop!
 Ask an Animal Shelter About Irish Wolfhound Rescues!

 Overall, this is a breed that is a great addition to any family with enough space to welcome one.
-Their rich history and calming energy bring fun and joy to everyone!

 Common Questions on Irish Wolfhounds

-What’s the lifespan of an Irish Wolfhound?
+What is the lifespan of an Irish Wolfhound?

 How big is a full grown Irish Wolfhound?